friendly/VCDR/Home.md

 # This will become the webpage for the forthcoming book

-## "Graphical Data Analysis with R"
+## "Discrete Data Analysis with R"

-by Antony Unwin
+by Michael Friendly and David Meyer

 Chapman & Hall 2015
-ISBN 9781498715232
+ISBN 978-1-4822-6384-8

 ## The page will include